AdemArifoski/ASP-project/README.md

 4. Specify your weekly availability.
 5. Generate a personalized study schedule.
 6. The application converts your input into ASP facts and uses **Clingo** to compute an optimized schedule that satisfies the defined constraints.
+7. View the generated study schedule in a calendar.

 ## Students Scheduling